 First Certificate in English (FCE) Listening Part Two

-Approaching the questions
+Approaching the questions of the FCE test

 You need to relax.
 A lot of people get nervous and when we are nervous, we don’t listen very well.
 Breathe slowly and focus on the breathing.
 This will cause your body to relax and heighten your ability to listen effectively.
 Deep, slow breathing is a simple method to reduce nervousness.